 - Businesses with legal authority or licenses to sell recreational marijuana for any individual above the age of 21

 Therefore, it will be illegal for you to sell medical or recreational marijuana to people if you don’t fall in any of the above two categories.
-To turn this alleged charge into a conviction, the prosecutor must show or prove to the judge elements of crime listed below beyond a reasonable doubt:
+To turn this alleged charge into a conviction, the prosecutor must prove the following elements of the crime beyond a reasonable doubt:

 - The amount or quantity of marijuana you had in possession was useable